jangroth/aws-certification-notes/devops-engineer-professional.md

 * Happens to as many targets as possible
 * Suitable for large environments

-.|.
--|-
-Deploy time|Relatively fast
-Downtime|None
-Testing|Can test new version while old version is still active Impact of failed Deployment|No downtime Rollback|Remove new version and install old again

 **pros**|**cons**
 -|-
 No downtime|Many moving parts, requires orchestration